 The new mental health support line aims to provide additional support and guidance to people who have mental health needs during this time.
 It will provide:

-The mental health support line is currently open between the hours of 9am and midnight, each day of the week.
+The mental health support line is now open 24 hours a day, seven days a week.

 The support line will be run by experienced mental health professionals who are equipped to provide mental health support and advice.

-Please call 0300 790 0596 between the hours of 9am and midnight.
-The service is open seven days a week.
+Please call 0800 028 0077 any time of the day or night.
+The service is open 24 hours a day, seven days a week.

 The mental health support line will provide support to people who are in immediate distress, or help their families or carers to seek support.
 During the call you will be supported by an experienced mental health practitioner who will make every effort to support you over the phone, or signpost you to available services or resources.